 #5 is a big topic, because this is where a lot of conflict comes into the organization.
 At some point, someone will think it was someone else’s job to fix/ prevent something bad that happened, and if you don’t have some kind of written policy or process, you’re asking for a round of the Blame Game, and that’s just poison in any organization.

-I’ll be honest: I’ve never worked on a SharePoint deployment where there were any measurable objectives in place, implied or otherwise.
 A common objective when deploying SharePoint is “increase collaboration and communication”, “provide document sharing”, “use SharePoint as a development platform”.
-I would argue that these aren’t objectives, they are aspirations, because they are exceedingly difficult to measure through hard data (user surveys don’t count), and they represent broad, amorphous goals.
+I would argue that these aren’t objectives, they are aspirations, because they are exceedingly difficult to measure through hard data (user surveys are difficult to count), and they represent broad, amorphous goals.
 Sure, there may be 400,000 documents in SharePoint, but that’s a storage metric, not a collaboration metric that indicates how, when, and if people are actually using those documents and to what effect.
 How can you measure if someone is communicating more effectively?
 Perhaps you could infer that by seeing that people are performing more work in shorter periods of time, but maybe that’s just the espresso machine you installed last month.

 An objective is something that can be measured, well, objectively, and contains two critical ingredients:

 Objectives can be on the micro-scale, but tie into the broader strategy of SharePoint as defined by your Governance.
-As objectives are met, those successes should be celebrated, and similarly if objectives are not met, those failures should be analyzed and learned from; either way, there must always be new objectives developed and added to the list.
+As objectives are met, those successes should be celebrated, and similarly if objectives are not met, those failures should be analyzed, lessons learned, and finally addressed; either way, there must always be new objectives developed and added to the list.

 Make the Technology Work for People, Not the People Work for Technology

-When you start showing people that what they do can work in SharePoint, and often much more efficiently than without SharePoint, you not only make people more productive, you often find evangelists that are willing to promote and teach others when SharePoint administrators aren’t around.
+When you start showing people that what they do can work in SharePoint, and often much more efficiently than without SharePoint, you not only make people more productive, you often find internal champions that are willing to promote and teach others when SharePoint administrators aren’t around.

 It’s an exciting time for SharePoint and Microsoft.
 SharePoint, like so many other services and applications, is jumping headfirst into the cloud.
 Yammer stands to change SharePoint in a fundamental and overwhelmingly positive way.
-With Steve Balmer leaving the big chair, and other management and process changes at Microsoft, there are some great opportunities for positive change and development that occurs with any leadership change.
+With Steve Balmer leaving the big chair, and other leadership changes at Microsoft, there are some great opportunities for positive change and development – particularly in the cloud and mobile arenas.